 |Dashcam footoage to the mine entrance.
 The video is 4 minutes 15 seconds.|

 This is likely the most intriguing mine we found.
 How can an open gate into a dark tunnel, that was not maintained for the last 80 years or so not tempt ones sense of exploration.
 We were going through our checklist to enter the mine and forgot to bring the canary.
 Too bad, next time.

 For the records, the gate was open when we arrived.

 Not all searches end with a success.
 We did have to turn around after we found trees and nothing else.
 Some of the places are from more recent activities and the only work done was taking core samples.

 Sometimes it is just a fenced off area, No indication what work was done.

 This was a large area with collapsed buildings and foundations.
 Lots of rock piles (tailings) and a small area was fenced off.
 No sign of a shaft, but some water runoff just below.
 This was for sure no drinking water.
 Many abandoned mines leak toxic water.
 Arsenic is a naturally occurring element associated with gold and silver mining.
 The rain and ground water washes this and other toxic elements out of the mines.
 When you see a green or blue mossy rock or algae, don't touch it.

 You can read more about this topic in Mining in Ontario and the Government of Canada site.

-The fenced off collapsed building and water tower had better days.
-There were multiple rock piles (tailings) around, but we did not investigate further.
+The collapsed building and water tower had better days.
+There were multiple rock piles (tailings) all around us, but we did not investigate further.
 We had two rewarding finds before and didn't feel like scrambling through more rocks and bush.